Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: A Framework for Mechanism Hiding

-In this section, we define our desiderata for a commit-and-run protocol to be a ``replacement'' for a mediated protocol, and prove the existence of a protocol satisfying all of these desiderata.
-We have four such desiderata: we require that the protocol (together with the accompanying playbook) be ``implementing,'' ``committing,'', ``hiding,'' and ``feasibly computable.''
+In this section, we define our desiderata for a (direct-revelation commit-and-run) protocol to provide the same desirable trust and secrecy guarantees as running a mechanism via a trustworthy mediator.
+We have four such desiderata: we require that the protocol be \emph{implementing}, \emph{committing}, \emph{hiding}, and \emph{computationally unobtrusive}.